 The lush, natural vegetation is also blessed with unique species of both flora and fauna – there are many with medicinal value as well.
 If you are planning to visit Himachal any time soon, don’t forget to check out these beautiful national parks in Himachal Pradesh!

-List Of 5 Famous National Parks In Himachal Pradesh
+5 List of National Parks In Himachal Pradesh

 “We have nothing to lose, and the world to see…”

-There are several national parks in Himachal.
 The entire state is a vast territory of unexplored treks visited by so many travellers every year.
-So without wasting any more time, let’s find out more about the how many national park in Himachal Pradesh, more popularly referred to as Dev Bhoomi.
+So without wasting any more time, let’s find out more about the how many national parks in Himachal, more popularly referred to as Dev Bhoomi.
 Scroll down to read more about the same!

 1. Great Himalayan National Park